 Like the A7S II, the Sony A7S III has 5-axis image stabilisation built-in.
 This is claimed to offer up to 5.5EV shutter speed compensation when shooting stills.
-It’s also possible to activate digital stabilisation if it’s required, although naturally, this results in a slight crop being applied to the framing.
+It’s also possible to activate digital stabilisation if it’s required.
+This is called SteadyShot Active and as you’d expect, using it results in a slight crop being applied to the framing.

 Still File Formats

 While it is primarily aimed at videographers, the Sony AS III is still able to shoot stills and could appeal to photographers looking for a low-light camera.

 As you’d expect, the A7S III can shoot raw and Jpeg images but Sony has also included the option to shoot 10-bit HEIF (High-efficiency file format) images.
 These files are the same size as Jpegs but they have more colour data which means they can have smoother gradations and are better able to withstand editing.

 Dual Card Slots